-The broad medical strictures against co-sleeping have, as that article points out, pushed this behavior into the shadows.
+The broad medical strictures against co-sleeping have pushed this behavior into the shadows.
 The problem with that is it leaves parents without the data on risks to make their own best decisions.
-Today: what does the data really say about the risks of co-sleeping?

-Before we begin, two notes.
-First: This post is about infant co-sleeping, especially in the first six months of life, when the risk of SIDS is the highest.
-Once a child is older, bigger, able to kick you in the face, the co-sleeping risks are extremely small.
+This article is about infant co-sleeping, especially in the first six months of life, when the risk of SIDS is the highest.
+Once a child is older, bigger, and able to kick you in the face (for example), the co-sleeping risks are extremely small.
 You may or may not choose to co-sleep with an 18-month-old, but that is a choice about what works for you and your family sleep-wise.
-Second: This post focuses on physical risks to co-sleeping.
-I am not going to discuss data on benefits.
-The TL;DR on that is that there is little evidence of an improvement in breastfeeding, and nothing about attachment.
-There are more details in Cribsheet.

 Our best data on infant co-sleeping prevalence in the U.S. comes from a set of surveys called the Pregnancy Risk Assessment Monitoring System, or PRAMS, which are run at the state level and ask new parents a series of questions about their baby.
 These surveys are done early in life, with an average age of around 4 months and virtually all infants under 6 months — in other words, the ideal age group to evaluate the prevalence of infant co-sleeping.